The Civil War's Largest Battle West of the Mississippi River: Pea Ridge Arkansas March 1862

-The heaviest fighting during the Battle for Pea Ridge took place around the Elkhorn Tavern.
+The heaviest fighting during the Battle for Pea Ridge took place around the Elkhorn Tavern atop Pea Ridge.
 The Elkhorn Tavern is located in the Pea Ridge Battlefield National Park.
-Van Dorn was so demoralized after the battle he marched his Army of the Southwest to the east bank of the Mississippi River, leaving Arkansas defenseless as Union troops occupied most of the state.
-Van Dorn spent the entire Battle for Pea Ridge in an ambulance with a case of phenomena, far away from the scene of the battle.
+Van Dorn was so demoralized after the battle he marched his Army of the Southwest to the east bank of the Mississippi River leaving Arkansas defenseless as Union troops occupied most of the state.
+Van Dorn spent the entire Battle for Pea Ridge in an ambulance with a case of pneumonia, far away from the scene of the battle.
 A lack of leadership would cost the Confederate forces a victory at Pea Ridge.
 Had McCulloch lived to conduct the battle of Leetown it is possible that he would have captured the Union supply train located there possibly turning the odds in the favor of the Confederate forces at Pea Ridge.

 Pea Ridge National Park in Northwest Arkansas

 The forces that fought at Pea Ridge had to deal with a very rugged battlefield with boulders the size of pickup trucks.
 One thing that impressed all the Union troops who fought in Arkansas was the universal presence and un-ending supply of rocks.
 One soldier wrote home that "the ground is covered with stones from the size of a pea, up to cliffs of over two hundred feet in height of solid rock, " while another union soldier described the Ozark Plateau as "composed of millions of little rocks thrown together in one huge pile.
 The Ozark Mountains with its stony hills and steep valley crossed by uncounted small streams, posed serious problems to both armies as they positioned themselves for the battle.